-At the height of the Cuban Missile Crisis, Soviet submarine commander Vasili Arkhipov had the power to decide or not World War III would begin.
+At the height of the Cuban Missile Crisis, Soviet submarine commander Vasili Arkhipov had the power to decide whether or not World War III would begin.
 He chose wisely.

-With the United States and the Soviet Union on the brink of nuclear war, the 1962 Cuban Missile Crisis was one of the tensest moments in modern world history.
+With the United States and the Soviet Union on the brink of nuclear war, the 1962 Cuban Missile Crisis was one of the tensest moments in modern history.
 But at the peak of the crisis, one Soviet naval officer managed to keep a cool head and avert nuclear devastation.

 As Thomas Blanton, Director of George Washington University’s National Security Archive, said in 2002, “A guy called Vasili Arkhipov saved the world.”